alextbradley/alextbradley.github.io/_pages/home.md

 I am a postdoctoral researcher at the British Antarctic Survey and a David MacKay Cambridge Zero reseach associate at the University of Cambridge.

-I use numerical, statistical, and analytic methods to answer questions relating to the cryosphere.
+I apply numerical, statistical, and analytic methods to help answer questions relating to the cryosphere.
 I use models, from simple schematic models to large general circulation models, to address questions relating to the changes we observe and to simulate those that may occur in the future.
 I am also interested in the public policy implications associated with a changing cryosphere.
 You can find out more about my interests from the ['research' tab](research.md).

 I previously completed undergraduate, masters and doctoral degrees in Mathematics at the University of Oxford.
 I completed my dPhil in 2020, under the supervision of [Prof. Dominic Vella](https://people.maths.ox.ac.uk/vella/index.html) and [Prof. Ian Hewitt](https://people.maths.ox.ac.uk/hewitt/).